jina-ai/docs/chapters/tutorials/tutorial_01.rst

             .add(uses=MyIndexer)
         )

 Right now we haven't defined `MyTransformer` or `MyIndexer`, we will do that later.
-But for now you should understand that this is where you will use the command `add` to add any elements that you will need in your Flow.
+But for now, you should understand that this is where you will use the command `add` to add any elements that you will need in your Flow.
 You can refer to our cookbook to see more details on how to create a `Flow <https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Flow.md#minimum-working-example>`_

-No we have our Flow ready, we can start to index.
-But we can't just pass the dataset that we have to our Flow, we need to crate a Document with the data that we want to use.
+Now we have our Flow ready, we can start to index.
+But we can't just pass the dataset that we have to our Flow, we need to create a Document with the data that we want to use.
 We can index our data now.
 For this need to create a Document and to create a Document we just need to import it from Jina:

 .. code-block:: python